 And, even if you succeed in enforcing an NDA, you may not be able to secure proper compensation from the supplier.

 In addition, it’s also possible to circumvent NDAs by passing on the product design to a new company, that is not bound by the contract.

-The only way to be “safe” is to patent the products design and functions in all major markets, including within China.
-All trademarks should also be registered, in the USA, EU and China.
+The only way to be “safe” is to patent the design and functions of the product in all major markets, including within China.
+All trademarks should also be registered, in the USA, EU, and China.